Geodesic complexity of homogeneous Riemannian manifolds: Lower bounds for geodesic complexity

 Thus, $v_1(x) \in \exp_p^{-1}(\{x\}) \cap \overline{\exp_K^{-1}(Z_j)}$.
 Since $j$ was chosen arbitrarily, it follows that

-which contradicts the inconsistency of the stratification $(S_1,\dots,S_N)$.
+This contradicts the inconsistency of the stratification $(S_1,\dots,S_N)$.
 Hence, there is no such $U$, which concludes the proof of the induction step.
-For $k=N$, it particularly follows from \eqref{EqInd} that $r \geq N+1$, which shows the claim. \end{proof}
+For $k=N$, it particularly follows from \eqref{EqInd} that $r \geq N+1$.
+Thus, $\GC_p(M)\geq N+1$. \end{proof}

-We will see in Section \ref{sec6} below that flat tori are indeed examples for Riemannian manifolds whose cut loci admit inconsistent stratifications.
-Instead of giving examples, we will next discuss a more tangible criterion on a cut locus that implies the existence of an inconsistent stratification.
-For this purpose, we will use results and constructions of Itoh and Sakai from \cite{ItohSakai}.
-Large parts of these methods are extensions of results by V. Ozols from \cite{Ozols}.
+We will see in Section \ref{sec7-1} that flat tori are indeed examples for Riemannian manifolds whose cut loci admit inconsistent stratifications.
+Next we will discuss a more tangible criterion on a cut locus that implies the existence of an inconsistent stratification.
+For this purpose, we will use results and constructions of J.-I. Itoh and T. Sakai from \cite{ItohSakai}.
+Large parts of these methods are extensions of those applied by V. Ozols in \cite{Ozols}.

-\begin{definition}[{\cite{ItohSakai}}] Let $(M,g)$ be a complete Riemannian manifold and let $p \in M$. \begin{enumerate}[a)] \item We say that $q \in \OCut_p(M)$ is \emph{of order $k+1$}, where $k \in \NN$, if there are precisely $k+1$ minimal geodesics $\gamma_0,\gamma_1,\dots,\gamma_k \in GM$ with $\gamma_i \neq \gamma_j$ if $i \neq j$ and with $\gamma_i(0)=p$ and $\gamma_i(1)=q$ for all $i \in \{0,1,2,\dots,k\}$. \item We call $q$ \emph{non-degenerate} if the vectors $\dot\gamma_0(1),\dot\gamma_1(1),\dots,\dot\gamma_k(1)\in T_qM$ are in general position, i.e. if $\{\dot\gamma_i(1)-\dot\gamma_0(1) \ | \ i \in \{1,2,\dots,k\}\}$ is linearly independent. \end{enumerate} \end{definition}
+\begin{definition}[{\cite[p.
+68 and Definition 2.1]{ItohSakai}}] Let $(M,g)$ be a complete Riemannian manifold and let $p \in M$. \begin{enumerate}[a)] \item We say that $q \in \Cut_p(M)$ is \emph{of order $k+1$}, where $k \in \NN$, if there are precisely $k+1$ minimal geodesics $\gamma_0,\gamma_1,\dots,\gamma_k \in GM$ with $\gamma_i \neq \gamma_j$ if $i \neq j$ and with $\gamma_i(0)=p$ and $\gamma_i(1)=q$ for all $i \in \{0,1,2,\dots,k\}$. \item We call $q$ \emph{non-degenerate} if the vectors $\dot\gamma_0(1),\dot\gamma_1(1),\dots,\dot\gamma_k(1)\in T_qM$ are in general position, i.e. if $\{\dot\gamma_i(1)-\dot\gamma_0(1) \ | \ i \in \{1,2,\dots,k\}\}$ is linearly independent. \end{enumerate} \end{definition}

+As carried out by Itoh and Sakai in \cite[Remark 2.2]{ItohSakai}, a large class of two-dimensional flat tori provides an example for manifolds with non-degenerate cut points.
+However, our study of flat tori in Section \ref{sec7-1} will not rely on this notion of non-degeneracy, but will employ the above inconsistency condition directly.

+We recall that a \emph{conjugate point} of a point $p$ in a Riemannian manifold $(M,g)$ is a point $q \in M$, such that there is a geodesic segment from $p$ to $q$ along which there exists a non-trivial Jacobi field which vanishes in $p$ and $q$, see \cite[p.
+298]{LeeRiemann}.

+\begin{remark} \begin{enumerate} \item As shown by A. Weinstein in \cite[p.
+29]{WeinsteinCut}, every closed manifold $M$ with $\dim M \geq 2$ and not homeomorphic to $S^2$ admits a Riemannian metric for which there exists $p \in M$ such that $\Cut_p(M)$ does not contain any conjugate points.
+Itoh and Sakai conjectured in \cite[Remark 2.9]{ItohSakai} that the set of all such metrics on $M$ contains as a dense subset the set of those metrics for which all points in $\Cut_p(M)$ are non-degenerate. \item It is evident from the definition of non-degeneracy that the order of a non-degenerate cut point is at most $\dim M+1$. \end{enumerate} \end{remark}